sameerkumyadav-byte/ai-risk-manager-fraud-detector/README.md

    see the risk decision, risk score, and the top model signals behind it.
 The corrupted sample demonstrates the system safely escalating to `MANUAL_REVIEW` instead of guessing.

+   ## How this addresses the judging criteria

+- **Problem taste**: Fraud detection is a direct, measurable merchant loss — not a speculative use case.
+We scoped to one loss type (transaction fraud) rather than trying to solve fraud, returns, and chargebacks all at once.
+- **Build quality**: Modular code (`model.py`, `risk_engine.py`,
+  `run_batch.py`, `app.py`), 4 passing automated tests, and a live
+  public deployment that runs end-to-end from a clean clone.
+- **AI judgment**: A Random Forest handles risk scoring; deterministic code handles the decision policy and safety checks.
+No LLM is used — documented above under "Why Random Forest, not a neural network."
+- **Failure recovery**: Missing/corrupted transaction data is never silently treated as safe.
+It is caught and escalated to `MANUAL_REVIEW`, verified both in the live app and in automated tests.